pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 Most current LLMs, however, are still dense transformers with no explicit MoE layers.
 At first glance, they look like undifferentiated blocks where every unit talks to every other.
 Yet mechanistic interpretability work suggests that even these dense models spontaneously develop a *latent modular structure* <d-cite key="elhage2021mathematical,hou2022has,wang2023interpretability,qiu2024unlocking"></d-cite>.
 The challenge of implicit micro-symbolism is to uncover and shape this hidden structure.

-#### The Cost of Entanglement: Shortcut Learning
+**The Cost of Entanglement: Shortcut Learning**.
 Without clear internal boundaries, dense models often learn “shortcuts”: heuristics that work on the training distribution but fail under shift.
 Consider multimodal models analyzing charts.
 When shown a scatter plot of population data, a model might confidently call it a “line graph” simply because the caption mentions “population” and the points trend upward.

 We can view this as a **routing failure**.
 The model likely contains a perceptual circuit capable of distinguishing dots from lines, but the internal controller does not reliably route the signal through it.
 Instead, the model takes an easier path: a *linguistic shortcut* (“population” $\Rightarrow$ line graph) or a *prior-knowledge shortcut* (populations usually grow).
 Because the “seeing” circuit and the “guessing” circuit are entangled, the stronger heuristic overrides perception.

-#### Uncovering the Latent Router

-These failures do not mean that dense models are structureless.
+**Uncovering the Latent Router.** These failures do not mean that dense models are structureless.
 They indicate that the structure is *latent* and poorly controlled.
 Careful probing shows that transformers already organize themselves in modular ways:

   * **Layer-wise specialization.** Early layers often behave like syntactic parsers, tracking word order and surface form, while deeper layers encode more abstract semantics and factual knowledge <d-cite key="tenney2019bert,hou2021bird,meng2022locating"></d-cite>.
   * **Procedural traces.** In multi-step reasoning tasks, specific attention heads in LLMs track particular stages of inference, effectively acting as registers for intermediate variables <d-cite key="olsson2022context,hou2023towards"></d-cite>.

 Viewed this way, the attention mechanism itself functions as a soft, continuous *implicit router*.
 By choosing where to attend in the residual stream, attention heads route information between different subspaces—syntactic, semantic, factual, or task-specific.

-#### From Entanglement to Circuit Discovery

-Micro-symbolism in dense models is therefore an analytical project.
+**From Entanglement to Circuit Discovery.** Micro-symbolism in dense models is therefore an analytical project.
 By applying tools from mechanistic interpretability, we can “symbolize” parts of the network: map directions in activation space to human-interpretable concepts (a gender direction, a previous-token head, a negation circuit) <d-cite key="elhage2021mathematical,conmy2023automated,wang2023interpretability"></d-cite>.
 This turns the model from a pure black box into a “grey box” with identifiable components and interfaces.

 Identifying these latent modules is the first step toward a more ambitious goal: *post-hoc modularization*, where we turn discovered circuits into explicit, controllable building blocks.